These US airports had the most guns confiscated from passengers

 Hartsfield-Jackson Atlanta International Airport in Georgia led the way with 448 firearms confiscated, which the release states is the most ever found at an individual airport since the TSA was formed in 2001.

-The Dallas-Fort Worth International Airport in Texas came in second with 385, while George Bush Intercontinental Airport in Houston came in third with 298.
+The Dallas-Fort Worth International Airport in Texas came in second with 385, while George Bush International Airport in Houston came in third with 298.

 Nashville International Airport in Tennessee followed with 213, and Phoenix Sky Harbor International Airport in Arizona rounded out the top five with 196.